Resistance and Avalon Strategy: Analysis of an AI Tournament and Academic Research

 I think Avalon is the best hidden identity game ever created, so much so that I ran an AI tournament for it, and wrote up some thoughts on the state of AI research around it given a recent academic paper.

-You can find Avalon’s rules here, I would advise watching at least one game on video to get a sense for how it plays out if you haven’t played a comparable game before.
+You can find Avalon’s rules here, I would advise watching at least one game on video to get a sense for how it plays out if you haven’t played a comparable hidden identity game before, like Mafia or Werewolf.
+The core mechanics are:

 Avalon has a few great properties that blow the competition away: